johnstuby7/React-Master-Class/Example-17-Custom-React-Hooks-Realistic-Example/04-onwards-to-a-more-realistic-example/README.md

-# Use Reducer examples
+# Custom Hooks Examples

-This example covers how to use reducers and a couple different situations in which they are a good solution
+This example covers a more realistic example of how to use custom hooks

+## Install:

+- clone the repo
+- npm i
+- npm start